Custom Webhook

 }

 The exact payload structure for GraphQL events will depend on your specific GraphQL query.
-Here's an example for a simple ERC-20 Transfer
+Here's an example for a simple ERC-20 `Transfer` event query:

 {